 Four Eyes themselves got their start circa 1976 as a country boogie band, quickly mutating into a power pop group called Copenhagen.
 Before the end of the decade, the band became Four Eyes and released a 1980 single, “Penny Pong/Disengaged,” drawing major label attention.

-DeCerbo says some tracks from the MCA sessions have already been remastered.
+DeCerbo says some tracks from the MCA sessions were remastered.
 “The original MCA record will probably never see the light of day as a complete album.
 But there will be remastered releases of some and maybe all of those original recordings on upcoming Four Eyes compilations already in the works.”

 In 1980, Four Eyes appeared on the original Gong Show, which was mostly known for the participants’ lack of talent.
 “I wasn’t worried about ridicule,” says DeCerbo, who currently fronts a reunited Four Eyes.
 “We thought it would be fun and good publicity.
 I had never seen a real band on there before.…